ministryofjustice/security-guidance/docs/defensive-domain-registration.md

 ## Registering and maintaining a defensive domain

-MoJ organisations should contact [domains@digital.justice.gov.uk](mailto:domains@digital.justice.gov.uk) for assistance with defensive domain registrations and operations.
+organisations should contact [domains@digital.justice.gov.uk](mailto:domains@digital.justice.gov.uk) for assistance with defensive domain registrations and operations.

 ## Decommissioning a domain